26th Francoeur/Babcock memorial basketball tournament will be March 7-10

-GILFORD — The 26th Annual Francoeur/Babcock Memorial Basketball Tournament is taking place at Gilford Middle School from Thursday, March 7 to Sunday, March 10.
-Sponsored by the Gilford Parks and Recreation Department, the tournament will host 12 area teams of boys and girls in grades three to six from Belmont, Gilford, Gilmanton, Laconia, Sanbornton and Tilton/Northfield.
+GILFORD — The 26th annual Francoeur/Babcock Memorial Basketball Tournament will take place at Gilford Middle School between Thursday, March 7, and Sunday, March 10.
+Sponsored by the Gilford Parks and Recreation Department, the tournament will play host to 12 area teams of boys and girls in grades three to six, from Belmont, Gilford, Gilmanton, Laconia, Sanbornton and Tilton-Northfield.

 Junior Coed Division - Lou Athanas vs. Sanbornton at 6:15 p.m.